Hand in Hand Renewal

 Secular wedding date and time

-City & State of wedding location
+City & State (and country, if outside the USA) of wedding location

-Full names for the couple in English (use unmarried names)
+Full names for the couple in English, as you want them to appear

-Hebrew names for the couple (see What is a Hebrew Name?)
+Hebrew names (see What is a Hebrew Name?)

-First and last names for parents in English, if including them
+First & Last Names for parents in English, if including them